anudeeppatsa/Anudeep/README.md

-I am staying on Hyderabad.
+I am staying in Hyderabad.